degi/rfallow/README.md

 ## Online demo

 The online demo can be found here: https://degi.shinyapps.io/rfallow/.
 Since this was hosted on a free server with a limitation of memory, running the simulation with big spatial data input will eventually make it crash.
-So, it is recommended to run the app from the source code.
+So, it is recommended to run the app from the source code above.

 We were planning to get a proper server to host the app.
 Soon we get a host server, the app address will be shown here.